Shiv2k3/EZIndex/README.md

 <h2>Node Hashing</h2>

-This library wouldn't be complete if it didn't include a way to get the index when given a node.
+This library wouldn't be complete if it didn't include a way to get the index when given a node, so below is an example.
-A possible use case for node hashing could be player picking up consumeable healthdrops.
+A possible use case for node hashing could be a player picking up consumeable healthdrops.
 ```C#
 var healthdrops = new Dictionary<int, GameObject>(); // Image this stores the mapping of node indices to healthdrop GOs
 var node = Grid.SnapCenter(playerPosition.xy, ratio.xy); // Snap the player's position to the nearest node on the centered grid